SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 .. py:currentmodule:: smap.driver

 A common use case is to use an existing sMAP driver to publish data from a sensor or actuator.
-A list of available sMAP drivers is not yet available, but you can look at the modules available in ``python/smap/drivers``.
+A list of available sMAP drivers can be found in the `DriverIndex <http://code.google.com/p/smap-data/wiki/DriverIndex/>`_, and you can also look at the modules available in ``python/smap/drivers``.
 In order to start a sMAP source using an existing driver, you first create a configuration file and then use the sMAP runtime to start the daemon.